atahk/pscl/README.md

 ## Description

-**pscl** is an R package providing classes and methods for
+**pscl** is an R package providing classes, methods and test data for

-- Bayesian analysis of roll call data (item-response models)
+- Bayesian analysis of roll call data and other binary, item-response type data (e.g., from surveys or educational testing).

 - elementary Bayesian statistics